dbilanoski/100-days-of-code/log.md

 - Projects
 	- At least one entry to CSS Cardio - Clone Wars

+### Conclusion
+- Got the job!!
+From May 1st I will be starting as a On-Site IT Service Delivery Engineer
+- Detoured from programming to network/system administration for the last third of the 100 days challenge - it paid of greatly :)
+- Decided to change the challenge from whole year to 100 days so I can restart it in rounds when I get to do some coding again
+- Some detailed description available [here](#day-100-april-29th-2020)

 **Start date: January 1st, 2020.**

+**Completion date: April 29th, 2020.**

 ## Days - table of content
 [Day 1](#day-1-january-1st-2020)